About | Buy the Software | Forum | Industry Watch | Learning Curve | Newsletters | Products

 Note the '\U00A9': this is an escape sequence; the file is Unicode; '\U00A9' gives you the 'copyright' symbol '©'.

-As stated, NIBs are more than their counterpart on Windows - or their counterpart on any other platform for that matter.
+NIBs are more than their counterpart on Windows - or their counterpart on any other platform.
 They contain actual code.
-Explaining how all this works is beyond the scope of this series, but a common way of describing them is as 'freeze dried code': things are set, classes (code snippets) are initialised; when the system loads the app, this is all 'unarchived' and runs 'just like that'.
+Explaining how all this works is beyond the scope of this series - but a common way of describing them is as 'freeze dried code': things are set, class code is initialised, and when the system loads the app it's all 'unarchived' and runs 'just like that'.

 It's fairly unbelievable - and takes GUI program development to where it should be - but on no other platform do you come close to this.